wenqi711/etch-a-sketch/README.md

 ```
 GET pixelList as the list of items with class .pixel
-FOR item of pixelList
+FOR pixel of pixelList
-    ADD eventListener for mouseOver so item has class .hover
+    ADD eventListener for mouseEnter so we
+        SET pixel background color to '#4B9DA9'
 ENDFOR
 ```